Estrogen-Rocks/estrogen-rocks.github.io/hrt.md

 <details>
    <summary>r/transDIY - Click to Expand</summary>
    <br>
-   Lots of information in a moderated space.
+   Lots of information on DIY hrt in a moderated space.

    **Please read the wiki first.**